Ciutat Vella: get the most out of a day in the heart of the city

 Calle de los colores Valencia

-We're sure you’ll agree that we always want to take home souvenirs of our trips, but we can't always come up with something unexpected.
-The answer can be found in Caballeros Street, at Atypical Valencia, a shop specialising in products inspired by Valencia’s heritage.
-The unique touch is that the postcards, tote bags, magnets, T-shirts and puzzles sport prints by true artists.
+Let's face it: on our travels we want to buy souvenirs, but we don't always find something surprising.
+The solution can be found in Calle Caballeros, in Atypical Valencia, a shop that specialises in products inspired by Valencian heritage.
+The original touch is that postcards, tote bags, magnets, T-shirts and puzzles are printed by real artists.

 La Postalera Valencia